Nikon D7000 versus Olympus E-M5

-If the number of relative strengths (bullet points above) is taken as a guide, the E-M5 emerges as the winner of the match-up (11 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M5 comes out slightly ahead of the D7000 (11 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the D7000 or the E-M5.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Nikon D7000»||-||80/100||4.5/5||5/5||4.5/5||Sep 2010||1,499||-|